RhyanMorais/Machine-Learning-aplicado-severidade-do-cancer/README.md

 - Survival time

 The target variable represents cancer severity, originally defined as a continuous severity score.
 This variable was used directly for regression models and discretized into three severity levels (low, moderate and severe) for classification tasks.

+## Exploratory Data Analysis

+Exploratory Data Analysis was conducted to understand the structure, distribution and relationships within the dataset.
+The target variable showed a consistent distribution after discretization into three severity levels.
+Behavioral and environmental variables such as smoking, genetic risk, air pollution, alcohol use and obesity demonstrated a clear association with increasing cancer severity.

+Correlation analysis using Spearman’s method supported the selection of these features for model training.
+No critical missing data issues were identified, and observed outliers were considered plausible within a clinical context.
+The insights obtained during EDA guided feature selection and model choice in subsequent stages of the analysis.

 ## Approach